dmillett/churn/README.md

 ```

 ##### commits by date for: file, line, growth, shrink, net
-Find out when the most/least modifications happened
+Find out when the most/least modifications happened and then use that in conjunction
+with 'git_file_churn --after=xxx --before=xxx + y' to see file behavior

 1. git_date_churn()
 2. git_file_churn_dates